petrmichal0/petrmichal0/README.md

 ### 👋 Hi, I’m Petr Michal!
 I'm passionate about solving technical challenges and creating innovative solutions.
 What started as a hobby with my first steps in programming has turned into a journey I love.
 I enjoy building applications from the ground up – from design to implementation, using modern technologies.

+Feel free to check out my projects below, and if you’d like to chat, don’t hesitate to reach out! 😊

 ##

 ### 💻 **What I work on**